 What is Eating My Pepino Melon?

 Pepino melons are delicious with a taste like honeydew melon and cantaloupe.
-Popular in New Zealand, Australia and Chile, this warm season plant can survive short periods of temps down to 28 F. (-2 C.) and with its small size thrives in containers.
+Popular in New Zealand, Australia, and Chile this warm season plant can survive short periods of temps down to 28 degrees F. (-2 C.) and with its small size thrives in containers.
 This means that it can be grown in a broader area since the plant can be protected or taken indoors or in a greenhouse when temperatures take a nose dive.

 Pests likely found on pepino melon may include: